long-grass/create-cloud-app/README.md

 # Requirements

 1. CentOS on your cloud server, though I'll add in a Debian/Ubuntu version too
-2. Nginx installed and running.
+2. Nginx installed and running on cloud server.
-3. PM2 installed and running.
+3. PM2 installed and running on cloud server.
 Though this could be replaced with something like forever.
+4. LetsEncrypt installed on cloud server.
+Comment the letsencrypt lines if you don't have that

 # What doesn't it do?